dice-group/dice-embeddings/README.md

 ## Training
 please see examples/Training.md.
 ### Documentation
-In the documents folder, we explained many details about knowledge graphs, knowledge graph embeddings, training strategies and many more background knowledge.
+In documents folder, we explained many details about knowledge graphs, knowledge graph embeddings, training strategies and many more background knowledge.
 We continuously work on documenting each and every step to increase the readability of our code.

 ## Interactive Link Prediction on DBpedia
 ```python